15 releases

 Philosophy

-A key design goal of this crate is to use concepts borrowed from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (view or view-model) from its logical and saved state (model).
+The main design goal of this crate is to use concepts borrowed from MVC (Model-View-Controller) architecture to separate the aesthetic elements of the game (the game "view") from its logical and saved state (the game "model").

-To use this crate as intended, you must design your game logic with this separation in mind:
+To use this crate as intended, you should design your game logic with this separation in mind:

 • Use serializable components to represent the saved state of your game and store them on saved entities.